aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-overlap/_index.md

 ### How to detect overlap in more complex cases?

 If you’re working with polygons, multi‑geometries, or need to consider a tolerance, the same `Overlaps` method applies.
 Just replace `LineString` with `Polygon`, `MultiPolygon`, etc., and the predicate will handle the geometry type internally.
+This is especially handy for **check overlapping polygons** scenarios and general **gis overlap check** tasks.

 ## Common Issues and Solutions